-Ashton Coal operations were inaudible during the entire operator-attended noise survey.
-Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
-Given this and the measured background noise level of 32 dB L{A90} , the Ashton Coal $L{Aeq,15\,minute}$ mine noise contribution was estimated to be \leq 22 dB $L{Aeq,15\,minute}$ and therefore below the relevant noise limit.
-Ashton Coal noise contributions would have complied with the DC and EPL noise limits, had they applied.
-Other ambient noise sources included other mines in the vicinity, insects, frogs and traffic on the New England Highway.
+Ashton Coal operations were consistently audible in traffic lulls during the entire operator-attended noise survey.
+The Ashton Coal mine noise contribution was estimated at up to 26 dB $LA{eq,15 \, minute}$.
+The dropping of material at site generated an estimated 33 dB L{Amax} .
+Ashton Coal noise contributions complied with the DC and EPL noise limits.
+Other ambient noise sources included other mines in the vicinity, insects, frogs, traffic on the New England Highway, and distant music from residence.
 A graph of the total linear noise levels measured in one-third octave frequency bands is shown below in Figure 5.3.